 Why this recipe?
 Despite that setback, I still understand the importance of acidifying my alkaline tap water for maximum nutrient availability.
 I do this for my orchids, aroids and pretty much all of my houseplants so I needed to find a more reliable way to lower the pH of my tap water and I turned to food-grade products (which are tested/approved for human consumption).
 I had heard many people use citric acid, vinegar, and a few other options, so I decided to work with acids that were either safe for human consumption and/or are produced by plants, bacteria, or natural processes.

 Does this recipe work when used?
-I have been using this ‘pH Down’ and 4-week cycle on my entire collection for a few months and the results are better than I expected.
-Some of my slowest growing plants like the miracle berry have doubled in size.
+I believe so.
+I have been using this ‘pH Down’ and have been following a 4-week cycle on my entire collection for over 6 months now.
+The results are better than I expected, but it could also just be that my plants aren’t being poisoned anymore.
+That said, some of my slowest growing plants like the miracle berry have doubled in size in the last few months.
 Others like my orchids have produced an abundance of new roots and my “jungle aroids” have produced their largest leaves yet.
 If you want to see my collection of plants for yourself, you can hop over to my instagram feed.

-Please note: I am not recommending you or others use this recipe, but it’s worked well for me so I’m publishing it for those who follow my blog and for those who like to experiment.
-I also don’t think that this is some magical recipe that will make your plants explode in size – there are a lot of cultural parameters I have learned to tweak over the years to improve my ability to grow plants…this is just another one of those variables that I adjust (along with light, potting media, watering practices, etc—all of which I share here on my blog).
+Please note: I am not recommending you or others use this recipe.
+It’s been working well for me so I’m publishing it for those who follow my blog and want to know the details of how I grow my plants.
+I also don’t think that this is some magical recipe that will make your plants explode in size — there are a lot of cultural parameters I have learned to tweak over the years to improve my ability to grow plants…pH-adjustment is just another one of those things I alter for better growth (along with light, potting media, watering practices, etc).

 Without any more blabber, here’s my pH Down recipe…